Optimal transport by a Lagrangian dynamics of population distribution: The reference dynamics

 where $D_a=|x_D-x_a|+|y_D-y_a|$ is the Manhattan distance of node $a$ from the destination $D$.
 The parameter $\alpha\ge 0$ controls the degree of closeness to the destination.

-The waiting time $\Delta n$ that the driver spends in link $(ab)$ is drawn from a Poisson distribution
+The waiting time $\Delta$ that the driver spends in link $(ab)$ is drawn from a Poisson distribution

 The mean value $\tau_{ab}=L+h\rho_{ab}(n)$ depends on the average load $\rho_{ab}(n)$ of link $(ab)$ at time step $n$.
 The parameter $h\ge 0$ controls the strength of interactions in this system.
-The average flux of drivers which exit link $(ab)$ at time step $n$ and arrive at site $b$ is denoted by $f_{ab}(n)$.
-The center is a sink receiving only incoming fluxes.
-The dynamical equations governing the loads and fluxes read as follows
+One can consider the effect of population also in the probability $p_{a\to b}$ of choosing a neighbor, but to reduce the number of parameters we consider this effect only in the waiting times.
+Following less populated links is expected to reduce the strength of effective interactions which is modeled by parameter $h$.